gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Well, ours aren't,"
 Captain Leung muttered.
-A gloved hand flipped a cover off a red switch.
+He flipped a cover off a red switch.
 Dipping and spinning again,
 he pointed the ship's nose at the swamp and fired.